Thailand Itinerary 10 days: Chiang Mai -> Pai -> Chiang Rai

 Chiang Rai Itinerary

 A city on the backpacker trail that gets most of its traffic from Wat Rong Khun (White Temple) and because it’s only major city between Chiang Mai and Luang Prabang, Laos.
 It’s slowly becoming a city built for tourism, as Jim was here 3 years ago and can honestly say nothing looks anything like it used to.
 Buildings are being built up, coffee shops are arising, and the cleanliness of the city as a whole is leaps and bounds better than it was last time.
 In the next couple years we see this city no longer being a 1 day stopover city, but a destination to add to your itinerary!
+We can only imagine how cool it will be to get a car from car rental Chiang Rai and explore the numerous temples and natural attractions of this northernmost province.

 What to do in Chiang Rai